-During this time of year (usually September through March), “wintertime” illnesses, such as the common cold, croup, bronchiolitis, asthma exacerbations and flu-like illnesses usually inundate most ECs, urgent care clinics and primary care offices.
+During this time of year (usually September through March), “wintertime” illnesses, such as the common cold, croup, bronchiolitis, asthma exacerbations and flu-like illnesses usually inundate most emergency centers (ECs), urgent care clinics and primary care offices.
 With significantly higher patient volumes, sicker patients and maximized hospital beds, this “perfect storm” oftentimes leads to crowded waiting rooms, long EC wait times, delayed admissions, and parental and patient exhaustion and frustration.
 In an effort to prepare patient families for future EC visits during this very busy time, I thought I would share some frequently asked parental questions and concerns:

 What should I bring to the EC?